Alejogb1/job-board/blog-data/is-the-snr-metric-suitable-to-measure-noise-when-the-standard-deviation-is-higher-than-the-mean-of-continuous-signal.md

 id: "is-the-snr-metric-suitable-to-measure-noise-when-the-standard-deviation-is-higher-than-the-mean-of-continuous-signal"
 ---

-alright, let's talk about signal-to-noise ratio (snr) and when it kinda… breaks down. you’ve hit on a really key point here – the relationship between the mean and standard deviation of your signal and how that messes with snr.
+, let's talk about signal-to-noise ratio (snr) and when it kinda… breaks down. you’ve hit on a really key point here – the relationship between the mean and standard deviation of your signal and how that messes with snr.

 snr, at its core, is all about comparing the power of your desired signal to the power of the noise contaminating it. classically, it’s defined as the ratio of signal power to noise power, often expressed in decibels (db). you calculate the power as the square of the signal's amplitude. for a single tone or a constant signal we can use the root mean square (rms) to get the ‘power’. so when we have a signal and some kind of noise we are trying to do this: